Jashbaua/calculator/README.md

 Live Demo: [Calculator](https://jashbaua.github.io/calculator/)

 A simple on-screen calculator built with HTML, CSS, and JavaScript.
-This project was created as part of The Odin Project’s Foundations Course.
 It demonstrates basic arithmetic operations and interactive DOM manipulation without using the `eval()` function.

 ## Overview